Data Protection Law Deconstructed: A Complete GDPR Summary

-GDPR is very particular about the kind of consent the organizations want their employees, customers, and other partners to sign.
+GDPR is very particular about the type of consent the organisations want their employees, customers, and other partners to sign.
 It demands that the consent forms be written in plain language that makes sense to the individuals signing it.
 The signatory should be informed about the extent of the consent they are granting.
 There should be no ambiguity.
-The purpose of the data collection and processing should be specifically stated, and the consent should be freely given.
+The purpose of the data collection and processing should be explicitly stated, and the consent should be freely given.

 ✓ Active Consent

 Also, children under the age of 13 years do not have the power to give their consent.
-Their consent is considered valid only if parental consent accompanies it.
+Their consent can be valid only if parental consent accompanies it.

 ✓ Power to Withdraw

 GDPR gives data subjects the right to withdraw their consent at any time.
-Without the consent, organizations cannot use the data of such individuals for any processing.
+Without the consent, organisations cannot use the data of such individuals for any processing.

 Better Control over How Data is processed

-Individuals residing in the EU states are going to enjoy a lot more control over who collects their data and how they process it.
-This GDPR summary discusses how the rights of the EU residents are all set to experience a significant boost after May.
+Residents of the EU states are going to enjoy a lot more control over who collects their data and how they process it.
+This GDPR summary indicates how the rights of the EU residents are all set to experience a significant boost after May.

 ✓ Improved Access